Ministry of Defense – The ARMOR Heat Monitor

 Heat stress, and thus heat injury, is a significant problem among soldiers.
 Heavy gear, protective clothing, and strenuous physical exertion cause the core body temperature to rise sharply.
 The consequences of this can be serious, think of disorientation, loss of consciousness, or seizures.
 These heat-related injuries can lead to permanent health damage and even death.
 Therefore, EAVALAN was asked to develop an accurate and reliable heat monitoring solution.
 The result: The ARMOR Heat Monitor.

-ARMOR consists of a heart rate sensor, the ARMOR device and ARMOR app.
-From the heart rate data, the core body temperature of each soldier is estimated and this information is sent to the app.
+The ARMOR Heat Monitor consists of a heart rate sensor, the ARMOR device, and the ARMOR app.
+From the heart rate data, the core body temperature of each soldier is estimated, and this information is sent to the app.
 The app provides an overview with details of all participants.
-For each participant, the current estimated core body temperature is displayed, as well as the physiological strain index (PSI).
+For each participant, the current estimated core body temperature, and the physiological strain index (PSI) are shown.
 The PSI is a rating of the relative heat strain on a scale of 1 to 12.
 As soon as the heat strain of a participant is too high, the app will sound an alarm.
 The supervisor can then intervene immediately and initiate actions according to a defined protocol.

 The device helps to identify the first indications that cause heat stress and serves as an incentive for a medical check to prevent this.